• Skip to main content

 Third Layer

-Cook over medium-low heat, stirring constantly, until the caramel is melted and smooth.
-You could do this step in the microwave instead, but for some reason I always prefer melting caramel on the stove.
+Cook over medium-low heat, stirring constantly, until caramel is melted and smooth.

-Remove the pan from the freezer and pour the caramel over the top in an even layer.
-Place back in the freezer.
+Remove your pan from the freezer and pour the caramel layer over the second layer.
+Place the pan back in the freezer.

 Caramel being spread over marshmallow mixture in baking dish, next to image of melted chocolate being drizzled over top.